 According to the production regulations, four grape varieties can be used to make Trentodoc Metodo Classico sparkling wine.
 The main grape variety in Trentino is Chardonnay, which gives wine its finesse, long life and aroma, along with Pinot nero, an ancient grape, which requires a very careful cultivation, adds elegance body and structure.
-Pinot Bianco, which gives sparkling wines their fruity aromas, and Meunier, which balances the acid notes and is also appreciated for its ability to adapt to various climatic conditions, are less used, yet present.
+Pinot bianco, which gives sparkling wines their fruity aromas, and Meunier, which balances the acid notes and is also appreciated for its ability to adapt to various climatic conditions, are less used, yet present.

 With the letter “H”, only one word comes to mind: Hospitality.
 What does this have to do with Metodo Classico sparkling wine?
 Hospitality is one of the greatest sources of pride for Trentodoc sparkling wine producers.
 They happily welcome guests to their wine cellars and vineyards and they love to present and explain, to those who are interested, the excellent qualities of the sparkling wine they produce.
 A visit to a wine cellar, among the colours, flavours and aromas of our Trentino, is an experience not to be missed…

 “L” for lees.
 What role do lees play in the Metodo Classico sparkling wine process?
 Lees are responsible for the essential secondary fermentation of the base wine, developing carbon dioxide (the bubbles!) and extending the range of aromas during the “prise de mousse”.
 Once their action is over, they settle in the bottle to be subsequently removed (we will explain how in the following letters of the alphabet).
 To make a Trentodoc, the lees need to remain in contact with the wine for a long period to enhance and refine it as much as possible.

 Waiting and patience, this is the secret of an excellent Trentodoc.

 “M “as in Millesimato, the Trentodoc wine that is obtained, according to the production regulations, after 24 months on the lees (see the letter “L”).